ivmarkov/edge-net/edge-raw/README.md

 These are useful in the context of protocols like DHCP, which - while working on top of UDP - need to be capable of receiving and sending packets to peers that do not have an IP address assigned yet.

+For other protocols, look at the [edge-net](https://github.com/ivmarkov/edge-net) aggregator crate documentation.

 ## Examples

 Look at the [edge-dhcp](../edge-dhcp) crate as to how to utilize the capabilities of `edge-raw`.